John Everett Millais

 Growing Success

-While he was painting John Ruskin's portrait, staged on a Scottish waterfall (1854; private collection), Millais fell in love with his sitter's wife, Effie.
+While he was painting the portrait of the eminent art critic John Ruskin, staged on a Scottish waterfall (1854; private collection), Millais fell in love with his sitter's wife, Effie.
 Soon after her divorce from Ruskin they married, and the first of eight children was born in 1856.
 Family commitments inevitably made Millais conscious of the need to sell his work, which he did with mounting success, earning by the 1880s some £30,000 a year.

 In the later 1850s he created a series of pictures whose power lay in the evocation of a general mood rather than the description of a particular situation.
 The most atmospheric is Autumn Leaves (1856; City of Manchester Art Gallery), in which the budding youth of a group of girls is set against the seasonal decay of natural things: dead leaves burning at dusk.
 The conjunction was calculated to induce, he claimed, "the deepest religious reflection".
 Landscape and figures interact in a similar way in other works, such as The Blind Girl (1856; City of Birmingham Museum and Art Gallery), in which the beauty of the scenery intensifies the subject's pathos, and The Vale of Rest (1859; Tate Gallery, London), a rather strange image of nuns digging a grave in the gathering gloom of evening.